 1. There are things to avoid before Microblading.

-Avoid scheduling your appointment 30 days before or after any botox or injectable filler treatments.
+Avoid scheduling your appointment 30 days before or after any injectable filler treatments.
 Avoid any sun exposure, as well as tweezing, waxing or threading your eyebrows for at least one week prior to your appointment.
 Please avoid any alcohol, Advil or caffeine for one day prior to your service.
 These thin the blood, which can affect pigment retention.
 If you are feeling flu-ish it is best to avoid treatment.
 Clients may be more sensitive during their menstrual cycle.